Sandfly: Prevention

 Over-the-counter repellents with high concentrations of DEET or picaridin are proven to work; however effectiveness seems to differ among individuals with some people reporting better results with one product over another while other people finding neither product effective for them.
 This may be partially due to various species living in different areas.

 A particular extract of lemon eucalyptus oil (not the essential oil) has now been shown to be as effective as DEET in various studies.

 Most information on repellents focuses on mosquitoes, but mosquito repellents are effective for sandflies and midges as well.

 Cultural views

-New Zealand sandflies (which are taxonomically blackflies—Simulidae) have a native Māori legend wherein "the god Tu-te-raki-whanoa had just finished creating the landscape of Fiordland, it was absolutely stunning... so stunning that it stopped people from working.
+New Zealand sandflies (which are taxonomically blackflies—Simuliidae) have a native Māori legend wherein "the god Tu-te-raki-whanoa had just finished creating the landscape of Fiordland, it was absolutely stunning... so stunning that it stopped people from working.
 They just stood around gazing at the beauty instead.
 The goddess Hine-nui-te-pō became angry at these unproductive people, so she created the sandfly to bite them and get them moving".

 These sand flies were able, according to another Māori legend, to revive the dead hero Ha-tupatu.